tomfa/notes.webutvikling.org-old/src/posts/2016-09-23-howto-aws-cloudfront-with-ssl-and-your-domain/index.md

 #### 1.3 Troubleshooting

-If your Cloudfront is in front of an s3 bucket (_fishsticks) _and points to its website url (_fishsticks.s3-website.eu-central-1.amazonaws.com_), you can run into trouble.
+If your Cloudfront is in front of an s3 bucket (_e.g. fishsticks)_ and points to its website url (_fishsticks.s3-website.eu-central-1.amazonaws.com_), you can run into trouble.

 The S3 website url doesn't support https out of the box.
 You can fix this by setting The Origin Protocol Policy to **HTTP Only** (CloudFront > Distribution Settings > Origin > Edit), which will make traffic between your CloudFront and S3 bucket be http.
 If you're uncomfortable with this, you can points to its regular bucket url (_https://fishsticks.s3.amazonaws.com/_), which _do_ support https.
 If you do, remember to set default root object on your CloudFront.

 #### 1.4 For Elastic Load balancer